Ian Stanley GrahamHead, Technology and Operations Strategy and Initiatives

 - Approaches for improved software lifecycle quality and productivity

 - Driving IT organizational best practices; IT innovation

-- Open content, open source, and open access (e.g. Wikimedia, future publishing models)
+- Open content, open source, and open access (e.g. Wikimedia, future models for publishing)

-I have hobbies, but you'll need to look to the Hobbies to read about them.
+- Hobbies - You will need to look to the hobbies page to read about them.